IDoTheHax/IDoTheBot/README.md

 /analyze and /analyse
 Search through crash report channels and quickly locate crash reports based on codes.

-/moderate
-Handle moderation tasks effortlessly with commands to delete, mute, ban users, or edit messages.

 /kick
 Kick a user